 Join one of the guided tours to cover the highlights of Jerome, where you will also hear many eerie and exciting tales of this mining town and its past inhabitants.

-Do you know?
-Jerome is also one of the most haunted towns in Arizona.
-There are many popular ghost tours, and if you are here for the first time, I recommend you join one.
+There are many popular ghost tours(read my detailed guide), and if you are here for the first time, I recommend you join one.

 Some of the most haunted places with bizarre and sad histories include the Ghost City Inn, Mile High Grill & Inn, a former brothel, and the Conner Hotel.